 Easter Sunday turned out to be a great day to visit, as Downtown LA was virtually deserted.
 We parked in a public car park underneath one of the skyscrapers and entered the US Bank Tower building.
 Our GO Los Angeles pass allowed us the basic entry, but I wanted to try out the Skyslide so paid the extra $8 to have a go.

-After a security check we got the lift up to the 70th floor.
+After a security check we got the elevator up to the 70th floor.
 There are lots of interesting exhibits and things to read along the way.
-I’m sure it gets very busy but on the day we went it was quiet so we could take our time and do everything at our own pace.
+I’m sure it gets busy but on the day we went it was very quiet so we could take our time and do everything at our own pace.
 The weather forecast hadn’t been great but we enjoyed amazing 360 degree panoramic views of the city.

 I stumbled on a link to Skyslide when browsing online and really wanted to try it out.
 It’s a 45 foot glass outdoor slide situated on the 70th floor of this building, where you slide down to the floor below.
 Unfortunately you need to be under 6 feet tall to use it so my husband couldn’t take part.
 There was a short queue so my sons and I we waited our turn, and then it was time to sit on the mat (a bit like on a helter skelter) and then you were off!
 It lasts just a few seconds but is very exhilarating to slide on clear perspex 1000 feet in the air!
 There’s a soft landing at the bottom and a member of staff to help you up if needed!